 Eric Penley is an Associate in the firm's Litigation Group and practices in the Boston office.
-His practice covers civil matters, including business disputes, class actions, and intellectual property litigation.
+His practice covers civil matters, including business disputes, construction matters, class actions, and intellectual property litigation.

 Prior to joining Preti Flaherty, Eric was a litigator at WilmerHale in Boston.
 There, he had leading roles on a number of high-stakes litigation and government investigation matters, including many for Fortune 500 clients.
 These matters included successfully defending an e-commerce company in a consumer class action alleging unfair business practices, successfully litigating claim construction in a patent infringement litigation on behalf of a prominent technology company, and successfully representing a prominent Boston-based investment management firm in a securities class action involving over $500 million in alleged damages.